Study shows regular exercise is linked to reduced insomnia - ExBulletin

 Dr. David Neubauer, an associate professor in the department of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine, said the results are strong in themselves, but also supported by existing literature.
 He was not involved in the study.

-“While our results are consistent with previous studies that have shown the beneficial effects of physical activity on insomnia symptoms, this study further demonstrates the importance of consistency in exercise over time. ” Bjornsdottir said in an email.
+“While our results are consistent with previous studies showing the beneficial effects of physical activity on insomnia symptoms, this study further demonstrates the importance of consistency in exercise over time. ,” Björnsdottir said in an email.
 “Therefore, it is important to be physically active throughout your life to reduce your risk of insomnia and reduced sleep duration.”

 Dr. Shalini Parthi, co-director of the Sleep Medicine and Research Center at St. Luke's Hospital in Chesterfield, Missouri, and spokesperson for the American Academy of Sleep Medicine, said the study gives medical professionals another tool in addition to medications and treatments.
-He said that there is a possibility of providing.
+He said that there is a possibility that it will be provided.
 She was not involved in the study.

-“This gives us ideas about things we don't usually think about when it comes to treating insomnia,” Parti says.
+“This gives us ideas about treating insomnia that we don't normally think about,” Parti said.

 There are many reasons why physical activity can help you sleep better at night.